Skip to Content

 1. Congratulations – Your Cat Is In Heat!

-• Female cats go into heat sometime after their 4th month of age
+• Female cats typically go into heat after their 4th month of age.

-• When a cat is in heat, it means it is ready to breed
+• A cat in heat is ready to breed.

-• A heat cycle lasts about 5 days
+• A heat cycle generally lasts about 5 days.

 2. How Cute – Your Cat Missed You!